 Acting through its members, OPEC has adopted and modified an overall production ceiling for its members and quotas for individual members in an effort to maintain stability in the petroleum markets and target per barrel price ranges.
 Generally, in periods in which oil prices and global economic activity have risen, OPEC has authorized an increase in production ceilings and quotas, and in periods in which oil prices and global economic activity have fallen, OPEC and its members have sought to lower production in order to support a higher price for their products.
-In light of the international financial and economic crisis that commenced in the fourth quarter of 2008 and the rapid fall in petroleum prices after the record prices prevailing earlier that year, at a meeting held in December 2008, OPEC cut its production ceiling by 4.2 million bpd to approximately 24.8 million bpd, effective January 1, 2009.
-This production ceiling has remained unchanged, as member countries noted in the March 2010 meeting that there is a decline in world oil demand coupled with an increase in non-OPEC supplies.
+Most recently, in light of the international financial and economic crisis that commenced in the fourth quarter of 2008 and the rapid fall in petroleum prices after the record prices prevailing earlier in 2008, at a meeting held in September 2009, OPEC maintained its production ceiling of 24.8 million bpd.